twse/bobsgame-extras/README.md

 Contains extra stuff for bob's game excluding fonts.

 ## Google search form (requires internet connection)
-No Google search form is available in the [Bob Corporation website](http://www.bobcorporation.com/).
+No Google search form is in in the [Bob Corporation website](http://www.bobcorporation.com/).
 It includes an option to search the Fandom wiki.
-There is no option to search the forum as the forum is running an old version of XenForo.
+There is no option to search the forum as it's running an old version of XenForo.
+The logo is available in PNG for old browsers or SVG for new browsers.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.